pmahend1/PrettyXML/README.md

 -   mobileconfig
 -   config
 -   csproj
+-   svg
 -   resx and all other XML type of files.

-There is also **Visual Studio for Mac** version of this extension.
+There is also **Visual Studio for Mac 2019** version of this extension.
 Check it out at [PrettyXML.VSMac](https://github.com/pmahend1/PrettyXML.VSMac)

 Suggestions, improvement PRs are welcome.